 It’s not unusual to worry that your epilepsy might affect your sexual relationships.
 But sex is not a problem for many people with epilepsy.

 Seizures during sex

 Some people with epilepsy do worry that they’ll have a seizure during sex.
-The fact is, you’re no more likely to have a seizure during sex than at any other time.
+But it’s very rare to have a seizure triggered by sex.
 It’s important that you don’t feel stressed, worried or pressurised into having sex.
 Stress and worry might make you more likely to have a seizure.

 Most people have problems with their sex life from time to time.
 Problems can include having little interest in sex or finding it difficult to get and keep an erection.
 Common causes of sexual problems for men include stress, tiredness, illness and alcohol.
 If you have epilepsy and are having problems with your sex life, there could be some other reasons too.

 - Your own feelings about your epilepsy might make you lose interest in sex

 - You may be taking certain epilepsy medicine which can cause some men to have less interest in sex

 - You might have lower levels of the sex hormone testosterone than other men.
 This could be due to epilepsy itself or some epilepsy medicines